 A food-grade biodegradable spray (a bitter, smelly component of Concord grapes) will keep Canada geese from eating your grass and will keep woodpeckers from finding your wood surfaces appetizing.
 This methyl anthranilate spray targets their taste and smell senses but won’t cause the environment any harm.
 In fact, it has been used to flavor grape candy, soda, and gum for years.

 If you have an especially bad problem, or the birds have been returning for many years, you may want to use a combination of methods to scare the birds away.
-Whatever it takes to give the impression that your property is not a fun, relaxing, inviting place to stay.
+Try whatever it takes to give unwanted birds the impression that your property is not a fun, relaxing, or inviting place to stay.